Too Many Dates

 "I would be happy to go with you Harry," Fleur interjected.

 He was so shocked by such a quick reply, he nearly fell over.

 Had this happened a couple of hours ago before he asked Padma, this would have no doubt delighted him if he had actually been asking for himself, but now it was a lot more complicated than that, since he already had a date, and he had already been planning to ask for Ron.

-She however, mistook his shock for just being surprised she had said yes to him, and answered with: "It's all right Harry, I know that you're a bit surprised that I said yes, but I'm just happy that you actually asked me.
+She however, mistook his shock for just being surprised she had said yes to him and actually smiled, amused at his reaction as she answered with: "It's all right Harry, I know that you're a bit surprised that I said yes, but I'm just happy that you actually asked me.
 I was actually starting to wonder if anyone actually would and I would have to ask someone myself."

 "Why would anyone not want to ask you?"
 He asked in amazement.